francabrera/ibmqx-user-guides/README.rst

 IBM Quantum Experience user guides
 ==================================
-The repository contains the user guides from the [IBM Q experience](https://quantumexperience.ng.bluemix.net).
+The repository contains the user guides from the `IBM Q experience <https://quantumexperience.ng.bluemix.net>`__

 | If quantum physics sounds challenging to you, you are not alone.
 All